An Explicit Wavefunction of the Interacting Non-Hermitian Spin-1/2 1D System

 {\em Model.}---We start with the following 1D non-Hermitian many-body Hamiltonian with system length $L$ ($\hbar=1$)

-where $\alpha>0$ represents the strength of the non-Hermitian SOC; $g>0$ represents the strength of repulsive interaction; the PBC is assumed.
-Since the $z$-component of total spin is conserved, the eigenvalues and many-body eigenstates can be labelled by the particle numbers of two components, {\it i.e.}, $N_\uparrow$ and $N_{\downarrow}$.
+where $\alpha>0$ and $g>0$ represent the strength of the non-Hermitian SOC and the repulsive interaction respectively; the PBC is assumed.
+Since the $z$-component of total spin is conserved, the eigenvalues and eigenstates can be labelled by the particle numbers of two components, {\it i.e.}, $N_\uparrow$ and $N_{\downarrow}$.
 In the following, the real and imaginary parts of the complex momentum are defined as